Federal Pell Grant Program

 Value: Amounts vary and are awarded on the basis of need, enrollment status, length of enrollment, and cost of education at ECC.

-Beginning with the 2017-2018 academic year, an eligible student may now receive full Federal Pell Grant for summer 2018 even if they received a full Federal Pell Grant during the fall and spring semesters.
+An eligible student may receive full Federal Pell Grant for summer even if they received a full Federal Pell Grant during the fall and spring semesters.
 Year-round Pell allows students to receive up to 150 percent of a regular grant award over the course of the academic year so that they can continue taking classes in the summer and finish their degrees faster than they would otherwise.

 Federal Work-Study (FWS) Program